rubycdp/vessel/README.md

 How it all works?
 First Vessel using Ferrum spawns Chrome which goes to one or more urls in `start_urls`, in our case it's only one.
-After Chrome reports back that page is loaded with all the resources it needs the first default callback `parse` is invoked.
-In the parse callback, we loop through the quote elements using a CSS Selector, yield a Hash with the extracted quote text and author and look for a link to the next page and schedule another request using the same parse method as callback.
+After Chrome reports back that page is loaded with all the resources it needs the first default handler `parse` is invoked.
+In the parse handler, we loop through the quote elements using a CSS Selector, yield a Hash with the extracted quote text and author and look for a link to the next page and schedule another request using the same parse method as a handler.

 Notice that all requests are scheduled and handled concurrently.
 We use thread pool to work with all your requests with one page per core by default or add